marzwick/DemoSite/site/src/inclusive.md

     How do you think these attributes influence your perspectives about student learning and who is or isn’t included in learning?

-!!! warning "Workbook"
+!!! tip ""

-    Complete Activity TK in your workbook: Commit to one action you could take toward sharing your identity in your course.
+    *Answer in your workbook:* Commit to one action you could take toward sharing your identity in your course.

 ### Address Biases and Assumptions